 Surprise #3 is that having strong Sales DNA trumps having strong selling skills.
-After processing 1.7 million sales evaluations and assessments, I've seen numerous salespeople who knew what to do, who to do it to, and when to do it; but they couldn't execute what they knew because of their weak Sales DNA.
+After processing millions of sales evaluations and assessments, I've seen numerous salespeople who knew what to do, who to do it to, and when to do it; but they couldn't execute what they knew because of their weak Sales DNA.
 And I've seen numerous salespeople who lacked a sales process and the tactical selling skills but found a way to get deals done because of their strong Sales DNA.
 Sometimes, the top salespeople simply differentiate with persistence over polish.

 Image copyright iStock Photos